spessasus/sf2-rmidi-specification/README.md

 - Handle the `data` chunk containing the MIDI data.
 - Process the `DBNK` chunk within the INFO chunk and correctly offset the soundfont (or a bank select messages in the MIDI) based on this value.
 - Read the `RIFF` chunk with the soundfont data.

+This level ensures the correct playback and is recommended for software that does not need to support metadata.

 ### Level 2
 This level requires basic interpretation of the `INFO` chunk.
 The software must: